jerryh-jr/astro-profile/src/data/blog/post1.md

 ## The first of many to come.

-I am looking forwarding to seen what the future holds for me and I can not wait to start diving into this blog and creating new and exciting things to track my progress across Web development.

-I look forward to putting my thoughts down here on all manner of new and exciting topics and hope you all stick around with me.
+A bew beginning and a new journey.
+I look forward to seen where it takes me.